Uptown Girls: Plot

 Molly takes Ray to Coney Island and explains that when her parents died, she fled to Coney Island and rode the tea cups.
 She encourages Ray to talk to her comatose father, and promises that it will help him improve.
 However, Ray's father dies the next day, and Ray orders Roma to fire Molly.
 In Roma's office, Molly chides her for emotionally neglecting Ray.
 As she leaves, Molly runs into Neal, who begs for a reconciliation, claiming that Molly is his muse.
 Molly turns Neal down and admonishes him for only caring about her when it is convenient for him.
 Ray runs away from home and Roma begs Molly to find her.
 Molly finds Ray at Coney Island, riding in the tea cups.
 Despite being furious with Molly for raising her hopes, she collapses into Molly's arms, crying.

-Molly, deciding to take charge of her own life, takes Ray's advice to auction off Tommy's guitar collection to an unknown buyer; this enables her to afford her own apartment.
+Molly, deciding to take charge of her own life, takes Ray's advice to auction off Tommy's guitar collection.
+It goes to an anonymous buyer, enabling her to afford her own apartment.
 At the wake for Ray's father, several musicians ask Molly to design their clothes after seeing Neal's jacket in his video.
 She and Ingrid also make amends and Molly finds Ray to apologize as well.
-She promises to stay friends with Ray and enrolls in design school after realizing her talent for fashion.
+She promises to stay friends with her and enrolls in design school after realizing her talent for fashion.

 Molly arrives at Ray's recital late and is pleased to see that Ray is wearing the tutu Molly designed for her.
 Ray dances freestyle to Neal singing "Molly Smiles", a song written for her by Tommy when she was a child.
-He plays using Tommy's acoustic guitar, while the remaining ballerinas dance with the other guitars from her father's collection, revealing that Ray was the unknown buyer of Molly's guitars as a thank you to her new lifelong friend (Dakota Fanning confirmed this in an interview).
+He plays using Tommy's acoustic guitar, while the remaining ballerinas dance with the other guitars from her father's collection.
+The loving interaction between Ray and her mother suggests that the Schleines were the anonymous buyer of Molly's guitars.